2023 Solar Incentives Guide for Dunn, NC - Tax Credits & Rebates

 EcoWatch's Dunn, NC Solar Incentives FAQs

-It's a good idea to talk to your local Dunn solar installer for a better understanding of which incentives your project may qualify for.
-Generally, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
-Some incentives, like those provided at the level of the North Carolina government, might have other requirements.
+It's a smart idea to get in touch with your local Dunn solar installer for a better understanding of which incentives your project may qualify for.
+Generally, solar incentives apply to new solar systems installed on property you own (in the U.S.) within a specified date range.
+Some incentives, like those provided by the North Carolina government, might have other requirements.

 If I already have solar panels, can I still claim incentives?

-If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with a representative from the company that installed your system, or any local Dunn solar installer, can help you understand what incentives you can apply for.
+If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Speaking with the company that installed your system, or any local Dunn solar installer, can help you learn what incentives you can apply for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.